DATE LETTERS - 1773 TO 2016

 The date letters below show the background shape for silver.
 The same letters were used for Gold, which has been marked in Birmingham since 1824, but with a background of a square with cut corners.
 There may be some variations in backgrounds during the late 19th century, especially on watch cases.

 In Birmingham the date letter changes in July up to 1974.
-From 1975, all Assay offices have the same date letter.
+From 1975, all Assay offices have the same date letter which changes in January.

 Depending upon the font used for the series of date letters, the letter i, j or l is usually omitted to avoid any possible confusion between them.
 As a result the date letter cycle is usually 25 years as opposed to 26.
 For example, due to the very simplistic font currently in use, it was decided that the letter ‘i’ should be omitted in 2008, with ‘j’ used instead and ‘l’ used in 2010.

 ENTER YEAR (NO EARLIER THAN 1773) OR LETTER: